& white supremacy

-The Multicultural Resource Center’s Talking Circles on Race and Racism bring together 12-16 participants for a one and a half day program where participants engage in diverse, in-depth activities (dialogue, popular education activities) that dismantle systemic racism, build strategies for resistance and alternatives, and promote healing practices for racial trauma/wounds.
+The Multicultural Resource Center’s Real Talk Circles bring together participants for participants to engage in diverse, in-depth activities (dialogue, popular education activities) that dismantle systemic racism, build strategies for resistance and alternatives, and promote healing practices for racial trauma.

 Redesigned Talking Circles

 The redesigned Talking Circles incorporate feedback generated from a multi-year study assessing the Talking Circle's impact on previous participants as well as feedback from participant focus groups in 2015.
 The new Circles include an emphasis on systemic racism, intersectionality, and racial identity development and uses a range of new experiential tools alongside the Circle’s core feature of small group dialogue.
 Attendance at the entirety of the two day session is required, as discussions and content builds on itself over the course of two days.

 Registration is on a first come first serve basis.
 If registration for a session is full, you will need to register again for a future session.
 Talking Circles are now provided on a sliding scale basis.
 Opportunity for scholarships are available.
 MRC is a small, grassroots non-profit and long term sustainability for our programs, campaigns and services depends on contributions from community for the skills, development, and education trainings we provide.
 Additionally, MRC now has a sliding scale for organizations interested in sponsoring staff member(s) to attend public Talking Circles.